What are JSON panels?

 The order of global actions can be customized based on your app users’ needs.
 More details about it here.

-The feedback dialog is a light blue box with a thumbs up and a thumbs down symbol that enables users to give you direct feedback about your app.
-Feedback will be sent to the main contact info email that you specified in your app listing inside Marketplace Manager.
+The feedback dialog is a light blue box with a thumbs up and a thumbs down symbol that lets users give you direct feedback about your app.
+Feedback will be sent to the main contact email specified in the App review info tab inside Developer Hub.

 If a user gives a “thumbs down”, it is mandatory for them to answer “what features are missing” in the message box.
 If the user gives a “thumbs up”, they can choose to leave a message.
 Users may also close the feedback dialog without giving any feedback.

-When the page or a panel is reloaded, we will renew the information in the panel by requesting the information from the API endpoint (which is provided to us in your app listing's edit page in Marketplace Manager).
+When the page or a panel is reloaded, we will renew the information by requesting information from the API endpoint you provided in the JSON panel form inside Developer Hub > App extensions.

-You will receive an HTTP request to your API with a Basic Authentication header (defined in Marketplace Manager as HTTP Auth username and password) or with a JWT and query parameters (described in the table below).
+You will receive an HTTP request to your API with a basic authentication header (defined in Developer Hub as HTTP Auth username and password) or with a JWT and query parameters (described in the table below).

 If it takes more than 10 seconds to receive the response, the app panel will display a “Something went wrong…” error message.